mokoconsulting-tech/moko-copyright-touch/README.md

   Supports multiple programming languages with appropriate comment styles.
   Default `@defgroup` tag is `Dolibarr` unless overridden.

+* **Header Templates**
+  Supports reusable header templates stored in a `templates` directory.
+These templates can be customized for different licenses, comment styles, or branding, and selected via JSON or CLI parameters.

 * **Shortcut-Friendly**
   Supports a `StartIn` parameter for running via desktop or terminal shortcuts.